 Today, the firm is owned by Burnell D. Olson, AIA, and Michael W. Ostlie, AIA.
 They are still serving some of the same clients Lonnie Adkins worked with when the firm first opened.
 They value and appreciate these long-term relationships, as well as the company’s newer clients.

-I became first registered as an Architect in 1992.
-In 1995 I became Vice President of the Adkins Association Inc. and I stockholder.
-In 2007 I assumed my current role as President of the Adkins Association Inc.
+I became a licensed architect in 1992, was named Vice President and shareholder in 1995, and in 2007, I assumed my current role as President of The Adkins Association Inc.

 Education